rust-lang/rustc-perf/triage/README.md

 ## Roster

-- Tuesday morning (Melbourne time): njn
+- Monday evening (North American time): TBD

 This is a good time to do it because This Week in Rust (see below) is usually published on Tuesday, US time, and so it means the PR to include the triage